Mesothelioma Overview

 Only if an agreement cannot be reached by both sides will your case go to trial.

 It is rare to have to go to court for mesothelioma.
-However, if you are too ill your lawyer can make accommodations.
-For example, some plaintiffs have given their testimony via video from the comfort of their home.
-Most of the hard work in a trial is done by your legal team.
+However, if you are too ill to go, your lawyer can make accommodations.
+For example, some plaintiffs have given their testimony via video from the comfort of their homes.
+Your legal team does most of the hard work in a trial.

 Frequently Asked Questions